Peter Sellers: 1955–1959: The Ladykillers, The Mouse That Roared, I'm All Right Jack, and other early films

 Guest later said he had written and directed the film as a vehicle for Sellers and thus had started Sellers's film career.
 To practise his voice, Sellers purchased a reel-to-reel tape recorder.
 The film received critical acclaim in the United States, and Roger Lewis viewed it as an important practice ground for Sellers.
 Next, Sellers featured with Terry-Thomas as one of a pair of comic villains in George Pal's Tom Thumb (1958), a musical fantasy film, opposite Russ Tamblyn, Jessie Matthews, and Peter Butterworth.
 Terry-Thomas later said that "my part was perfect, but Peter's was bloody awful.
 He wasn't difficult about it, but he knew it".
 The performance was a landmark in Sellers's career and became his first contact with the Hollywood film industry.

-Sellers released his first studio album in 1958 called The Best of Sellers: a collection of comic songs and sketches, among them Balham - Gateway to the South, where Sellers plays a variety of comic characters.
+Sellers released his first album in 1958 called The Best of Sellers: a collection of comic songs and sketches, among them Balham - Gateway to the South, where Sellers plays a variety of comic characters.
 Produced by George Martin and released on Parlophone, the album reached number three in the UK Albums Chart.
 The same year, Sellers made his first film with John and Roy Boulting in Carlton-Browne of the F.O., a comedy in which he played a supporting role for the film's lead, Terry-Thomas.
 Before the release of that film, the Boultings, along with Sellers and Thomas in the cast, started filming I'm All Right Jack, which became the highest-grossing film at the British box office in 1960.
 In preparation for his role as Fred Kite, Sellers watched footage of union officials.
 The role earned him a BAFTA, and the critic for The Manchester Guardian believed it was Sellers's best screen performance to date.
 In between Carlton-Browne of the F.O. and I'm All Right Jack, Sellers starred in The Mouse That Roared, a film in which Jean Seberg also appeared and was directed by Jack Arnold.
-He played three distinct leading roles: the elderly Grand Duchess, the ambitious Prime Minister and the innocent and clumsy farm boy selected to lead an invasion of the United States.
+He played three distinct leading roles: the elderly Grand Duchess, the ambitious Prime Minister, and the innocent and clumsy farm boy selected to lead an invasion of the United States.
 The film received high praise from critics.